IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_plan.md

 <tr>
     <td><strong>Target Audience</strong></td>
     <td>
-    Read <i>Do The Work</i> and answer the following questions.
     <ul>
     <li>Who cares?
 Who will care?
-(Who is your target audience?)</li>
+Who is your target audience?)</li>
+    <li>What do you want your target audience to experience when they interact with your project?</li>
     <ul>
-    What do you want your target audience to experience when they interact with your project?

     (Who is this project for?
 Please note that everyone is not a valid answer.
 Target is the key word here. )</td>
 </tr>
 <tr>